LShafer/leaflet-earthquakes/README.md

 - - -

-### Level 2: More Data (Optional)
+### Tectonic Plate Map

 ![5-Advanced](Images/5-Advanced.png)

 The USGS wants to see a second data set on the map to illustrate the relationship between tectonic plates and seismic activity.
-To accomplish this, pull in a second data set and visualize it along side the original set of data.
-Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.
+Data on tectonic plates can be found here: <https://github.com/fraxen/tectonicplates>.

-* Plot a second data set on our map.
+* Plot a second data set on the map.

-* Add a number of base maps to choose from as well as separate out two different data sets into overlays that can be turned on and off independently.
+* Add a number of base maps to choose from as well as create two overlays (one for earthquakes and one for fault lines) that can be turned on and off independently.

 * Add layer controls to our map.